 We intend to make distributions of income on a monthly basis to our stockholders.
 We may not be able to achieve operating results that will allow us to make distributions at a specific level or increase the amount of these distributions from time to time.
 In addition, due to the asset coverage test applicable to us as a BDC, we may be limited in our ability to make distributions.
 Also, restrictions and provisions in any existing or future credit facilities may limit our ability to make distributions.
-If we do not distribute a certain percentage of our income each tax year as dividends to stockholders, we will suffer adverse tax consequences, including the possible loss of the federal income tax benefits allowable to RICs.
+If we do not distribute a certain percentage of our income each tax year as dividends to stockholders, we will suffer adverse tax consequences, including the possible loss of our ability to be subject to tax as a RIC.